nabetse00/batery_model_SLA/README.md

 LTspice simulation for 1 cell: [1 cell model ](./1cell_model.asc).
 Results:
 ![1 Cell grpah](./assets/img/1cell_model.png)

-no acurate for a real life model but good enuought fot a raw simulation.
+Not acurate for a real life model but good enought for a raw simulation.
 Here is the circuit:
 ![1 Cell grpah](./assets/img/1cell_model_circuit.png)